 Minimizing¶

-Shadow can automatically remove all classes of dependencies that are not used by the project, thereby minimizing the resulting shadowed JAR.
+Shadow can automatically remove all JARs and classes of dependencies that are not used by the project, thereby minimizing the resulting shadowed JAR.

 tasks.shadowJar {